iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 <img src="4_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 4 reviews"/>
 </p>

+> Won't know if it works till it's needed.
+Hopefully never.
+Always has a 1 superimposed on the icon, but nothing apparent when I open the app.<br> :date: __2020-05-15 20:40:40__

+> I was totally surprised on how much this app draws dowm my battery , worse than f-cebook app, will be definitely removed once things cool down ...<br> :date: __2020-05-15 00:48:59__

+> Good app and hopefully it gets installed and used more.
+Like others are saying, it needs and off button because of the battery drain when using it at home.
+Most people are at home now so this should be a feature available....<br> :date: __2020-05-12 17:49:39__

+> Installed easily and seems to work fine.<br> :date: __2020-05-12 00:44:52__

+> No problems, but also I don't get any feedback about whether I'm near another person with the app, so I can't verify whether it's actually doing anything.<br> :date: __2020-05-11 18:46:13__

+> Works as advertised, used 0% to 1% of battery daily.
+A must have with the reopening strategy as it will make it easier to stop a second wave and stop the spread.
+Smart way to prevent a second closure....<br> :date: __2020-05-11 07:36:00__

 > Overall, same as other reviews.
 Installs and runs smooth.
 The issue is the constant "on" state, with you needing to disable Bluetooth to effectively disable the battery draining searching for other Bluetooth devices.
 It would be nice to just have a button to click to enable when I leave the house.
 No need for it to be on when at home, but I'd like to use my headphones please.
 Thanks!!<br> :date: __2020-05-09 04:44:38__

 > The daily power consumption is high.
 It never runs in the background.
 Hopefully the next release will reduce per consumption.<br> :date: __2020-05-08 21:57:57__